jeff502/Twitch-Prediction-Bot/README.md

 # Twitch-Prediction-Bot
 Automatically bet on Twitch Predicitons

-This bot works by taking 6.25% of your current channel points and bets it on the option with the least votes at sixity seconds remaining.\
+This bot works by taking 6.25% of your current channel points and bets it on the option with the least votes at one minute remaining.\
 Each time the bot fails to win, it'll double the current bet up to four total bets.\
 Bets are recorded into a log file named `Twitch Prediction History.txt`.